tableau-mkt/components-boilerplate/README.md

 Starts up a grunt watch task by default.
 ```$ grunt```

+In another shell, you can start a simple webserver, using `grunt connect:styleguide`.

 ### Finish
 Produce the full style.css file, run it through css prefixer, and generate the kss-node based style guide.
 ```$ grunt build```